Responding to fourth-straight year of STD increases, NCSD calls for added federal funds required to address the crisis

 “Without increased support, an already-strained STD prevention infrastructure could buckle under the added pressure of the nation’s opioid crisis,” says Harvey.
 “Combatting STDs and opioids goes hand in hand.
 We’re up against many of the same pressures and we’re fighting for many of the same people.”

-NCSD is a national public health organization representing health department STD directors, their support staff, and community-based organizations across 50 states, seven large cities, and eight US territories.
+NCSD is a national public health organization representing health department STD directors, their support staff, and community-based organizations across 50 states, seven large cities, and five US territories.
 We advance effective STD prevention programs and services in every community across the country.
 For more information, go to ncsddc.org